-This year Montenegro was five years old, so the full independence of Montenegro was proclaimed 3 June 2006.
-Before that, Montenegro was part of the confederative State Union of Serbia and Montenegro.
-This small state is close to its historical and spiritual heritage.
-Currently, this Slavic republic "is looking for itself."
+This year, Montenegro turned five years old, so the complete independence of Montenegro was proclaimed on June 3, 2006.
+Before that, Montenegro was part of the Confederate State Union of Serbia and Montenegro.
+This small state is close to its Russian historical, spiritual heritage.
+Currently, this Slavic republic is "looking for itself."

-Although the current state is young, it has significant historysince the Slavs came to this territory (Adriatic coast of the Balkan Peninsula) as early as the 6th century, in the 11th century the first independent state was created - the principality of Dukla (known from the 7th century, was a Byzantine province, received freedom in of the city of Bar), later it became known as Zeta.
-The principality was greatly influenced by the Byzantine Empire and Serbia.
-At the end of the 1042 century, Zeta was annexed to Serbia (Raska Principality).
-From 12, after the death of Stefan Dusan, Zeta again became independent under the rule of the feudal lords of Balsic (before 1356).
-But independent was not long - in 1421, the Zeta Principality became the protectorate of the Venetian Republic under the rule of the local feudal chernojevi clan, it was then that it received the current name Montenegro (from Serbian Crna Góra).
+Although the current state is young, it has a significant history, so the Slavs came to this territory (the Adriatic coast of the Balkan Peninsula) as early as the VI century, in the XI century the first independent state was created - the principality of Dukl (known from the VII century, was a Byzantine province, freedom received in 1042 year, after the defeat of the Byzantine army near the city of Bar), later it was called Zeta.
+The Principality was greatly influenced by the Byzantine Empire and Serbia.
+At the end of the 12 century, Zeta was annexed to Serbia (the Principality of Raska).
+From the 1356 year, after the death of Stefan Dusan, Zeta again became independent under the rule of the feudal lords of Balshich (until the 1421 year).
+But it was not independent for long - in 1439, the Principality of Zeta became a protectorate of the Venetian Republic under the rule of the local feudal clan Chernoevich, it was then that it received the current name Montenegro (from the Serb.
+Crna Gora).

 After the invasion of the Ottoman Turks into the Balkan Peninsula - by 1499, the Turkish troops conquered the Chernojeviches and subjugated the territory of Montenegro, except for some cities of the Bay of Kotor, which remained under control of the Venetians.
 In 1513, Montenegro received the status of a special administrative-territorial unit within the Ottoman Empire, within which it gained autonomy: its own government, a court, and a standing army.
 But Montenegro, like Serbia, gained full independence only after the Russian-Turkish war of the 1877-1878 years.